Kyrgyzstan: Demographics

-Kyrgyzstan's population is estimated at 6,586,600 in August 2020.
-Of those, 34.4% are under the age of 15 and 6.2% are over 65.
-The country is rural: only about one-third of the population live in urban areas.
-The average population density is 25 people per km^{2}.
+The population is estimated at 7,404,300 as of January 2026.
 In the 2024 Global Hunger Index (GHI), Kyrgyzstan has a score of 6.8, ranking 36th among 127 countries with sufficient data.
 The hunger level is classified as low.

 Ethnic groups

 The nation's largest ethnic group are the Kyrgyz, a Turkic people, who comprise 77.8% of the population.
-Other ethnic groups include the Russians (3.8%) concentrated in the north and the Uzbeks (14.2%) living in the south.
+Other ethnic groups include the Russians (3.7%) concentrated in the north and the Uzbeks (14.3%) living in the south.
 Small but noticeable minorities include the Dungans (1.0%), Tajiks (0.9%), Uyghurs (0.5%), Kazakhs (0.4%), and other smaller ethnic minorities.
 The country has over 80 ethnic groups.

 The Kyrgyz have historically been semi-nomadic herders, living in round tents called yurts and tending sheep, horses and yaks.
-This nomadic tradition continues to function seasonally (see transhumance) as herding families return to the high mountain pasture (or jailoo) in the summer.
+This nomadic tradition continues to function seasonally as herding families return to the high mountain pasture (or jailoo) in the summer.
 The sedentary Uzbeks and Tajiks traditionally have farmed lower-lying irrigated land in the Fergana Valley.

 Kyrgyzstan has undergone a pronounced change in its ethnic composition since independence.
 The percentage of ethnic Kyrgyz has increased from around 50% in 1979 to over 70% in 2013, while the percentage of ethnic groups, such as Russians, Ukrainians, Germans and Tatars dropped from 35% to about 7%.
 Since 1991, a large number of Germans, who in 1989 numbered 101,000 persons, have emigrated to Germany.